 Does this winter have you feeling down?
 Read on for some helpful tips to combat seasonal affective disorder (or SAD) this year.

-During this pandemic season, many are reflecting on the unprecedented year 2020 was.
-While many are looking forward to 2021, there are still some considerations to take in during this winter.
+During this pandemic season, many are reflecting on the unprecedented years of 2020 through 2021.
+While many are looking forward to all that is to come in 2022, there are still some considerations to take in during this winter.
 At the top of that list is mental health.

 The mental health crisis in this country is substantial.
 The ongoing isolation and lack of in-person connection with friends, family, and co-workers can be what are considered “risk factors” to depression (that means something that may make you more vulnerable to a certain condition).
 Winter brings its own challenges to these vulnerabilities, and that is where we find seasonal affective disorder.